Ashish-Ghoshal/Deep_Auth/README.md

 - Image: Choose Ubuntu (latest version).
 - Size: Select Standard_B2ms (2 vCPUs, 8 GB RAM) or another size based on your needs.
 - Authentication: Use SSH public key or password for login (depending on your preference).
+- Download the secret key when prompted and store it safely.
 #### Networking:

    Go to network setting: Create Inbound Port Rule